 The Michigan Department of Health and Human Services (DHHS) cut off food assistance to Walter Barry, a low-income, developmentally disabled adult, because Mr. Barry’s identity had been used by someone else who committed a crime.
 Under a DHHS policy that automatically denies food assistance to anyone with an outstanding felony warrant, Mr. Barry’s benefits were terminated, even after he proved at an administrative hearing that the warrant was based on a crime that was committed by someone else.

 (Barry v.
-Lyon; ACLU Attorney Miriam Aukerman and Legal Fellow Sofia Nelson; Jacqueline Doig, Katie Linehan and Elan Nichols of the Center for Civil Justice.)
+Lyon; ACLU Attorneys Miriam Aukerman and Sofia Nelson; Jacqueline Doig, Katie Linehan, Elan Nichols, Mario Azzi and Linda Jordan of the Center for Civil Justice.)